nathanathan/Language/README.md

 Live Examples:
 --------------

+You can see the languageNodes used in all these examples by clicking more->view source.

 * [(+ 1 2 (+ 3 4 5))](https://language-nathanathan.rhcloud.com/category/main?q=%28%2B+1+2+%28%2B+3+4+5%29%29)
 * [population of Canada since 1970](https://language-nathanathan.rhcloud.com/category/main?q=population+of+Canada+since+1970)
 * [paint a picture](https://language-nathanathan.rhcloud.com/category/example%20widgets?q=paint+a+picture)